Inside Jana Kramer's Long Road Back to Happiness After So Many Heartbreaks

 After deciding that they would, in fact, stay together, they wanted to expand their family as soon as possible, and she got pregnant in October 2017.
 But then she suffered another miscarriage, her third overall.

-"1-3," Kramer wrote on Instagram a year ago.
+"1-3," Kramer wrote on Instagram.
 "Today I am 1-3.
 I debated posting this for the exact reason why it's a silent struggle.
 I don't want I'm sorry or sympathy.
 I just don't want to feel alone.
 And I know I'm not.
 This unfortunately isn't my first loss.
 When I first found out I was pregnant I wanted to shout it from the rooftop but I know for reasons like this we have to wait.
 So because we don't tell many, we have to suffer silently...and suffering silently was my thing in the past, but it's not now."

-Ultimately in it for the long haul, Kramer and Caussin symbolically hit the restart button by renewing their vows last December in Hawaii.
+Ultimately in it for the long haul, Kramer and Caussin symbolically hit the restart button by renewing their vows in December 2017 in Hawaii.

 "2017……..you broke my heart, you broke me down, you made me question everything, but damn did you make me strong," Kramer wrote on Instagram alongside photos of the beach-side ceremony.
 "You taught me patience, you taught me family was everything.
 You made me believe not only in myself but the power of forgiveness.
 You turned me into the women I always wanted to be."